hftf/oligodendrocytes/README.md

 3. Run `make htmls` to generate the web interface for each packet.
   * Or <code>make formats EXT=_format_</code>, where <code>_format_</code> can be:
     * `md`, `md.nowrap`, `txt`, etc.
+  * Or run in parallel: `make -j4 most; make formats EXT=r.html; make htmls`.
+4. [TODO] Run `make check` to check for problems.
+   If there are problems, revise and return to step 2.
-4. [TODO] Run `make answers` to extract the question metadata from the packets.
+5. [TODO] Run `make answers` to extract the question metadata from the packets.
+	* In your browser, open each `.w.html` file with `?q` appended to the URL.
+  * Copy the word count metadata from the pop-up prompt.
-  * The metadata can then be inserted into the meta spreadsheet.
+  * Paste both the question and word count metadata into the data spreadsheet.
-5. [TODO] Run `make bundle` to compile the packets and assets into a bundle.
+6. [TODO] Run `make bundle` to compile the packets and assets into a bundle.
+7. [TODO] Run `make zips` to create the zips of the packets for use as a backup.
-6. [TODO] Run `make upload` to upload a bundle to a web server.
+8. [TODO] Run `make upload` to upload a bundle to a web server.